Renault Laguna: Facelift

 For 2000, the final edition of this Laguna, the Laguna Concorde, was introduced.
 It included semi-leather seats and vocal warnings like "Welcome.
 The vehicle computer... is now checking systems for you".
 The onboard computer would notify the driver of any doors not being closed, lights left on, etc., weather ("Please brake carefully the road is watery"), or other faults in the electrical or mechanical circuits.

 The onboard voice synthesizer warnings system was also available on the earlier 1998 RXE and V6 models.
 This is the same basic unit as used in the Renault Safrane.

-The Mark 1 model has many bad reviews and reliability issues with everything from rear wheel bearing problems (a common Renault problem over several models) and heavy depreciation to problems with the bonnet latches (Renault uses an unusual system that is difficult to set up properly).

-The reviews tended to be worse for the hatchback, with it suffering many more complaints and breakdowns than the estate variant, although no reasoning for this has been found.

 The model of the Laguna Concorde was the last guise of the "old" Laguna to be marketed, prior to the release of the Laguna II at the end of 2000.
-The last of the Mk.1 Laguna's were registered in February 2001, and the Concorde range all feature a cream letter "C" on a dark green background.
+The last of the Mk.1 Lagunas were registered in February 2001, and the Concorde range all feature a cream letter "C" on a dark green background.
 This was with the outline of an actual Concorde above the letter.

 Second generation (X74; 2000)

 After almost seven years in production, the original Laguna was replaced by an all new model in December 2000 for the 2001 model year.
 The engines were upgraded, and the equipment list made longer.

-It was the first vehicle available in Europe to achieve five stars in the Euro NCAP crash test results, a feature that was soon followed by all other models in Renault's range.
+It was the first vehicle available in Europe to achieve five stars in the Euro NCAP crash test results, which was heavily promoted by Renault.
+The result was soon repeated in other models in Renault's range.
 This generation was made available in hatchback or estate (Grandtour) styles only.

 The Laguna was the first European family car, and the second European car to feature "keyless" entry and ignition, developed by Valeo.
 Instead of a key, it used a credit card style device to unlock the car and start the engine.
 The initial unreliability of this keyless system hurt Laguna's reputation as well as Renault's reputation in general.
 The styling of the second generation Laguna was heavily influenced by the Initiale concept car.

 The Laguna II won the title Semperit Irish Car of the Year in November 2001.

 The Laguna estate was only available with five seats, unlike the previous model which had seven seats as an option on some versions.
 It was badged as Sports Tourer or Grandtour, depending on the country.
 It was also marketed as a lifestyle vehicle, rather than a load carrier.